demarey/HotelApp/README.md

 - Team member list
 - And much more

-Once again, any Maven-savvy developer will immediately know where to look to become familiar with a new Maven 2 project.
+Once again, any Maven-savvy developer will immediately know where to look to become familiar with a new Maven project.

 ##A practical example
-Now that we have seen a few of the basic notions used in Maven 2, let's see how it works in the real world.
-The rest of this tutorial examines how we would use Maven 2 on a simple Java Enterprise Edition project.
+Now that we have seen a few of the basic notions used in Maven, let's see how it works in the real world.
+The rest of this tutorial examines how we would use Maven on a simple Java Enterprise Edition project.
 The demo application involves an imaginary (and simplified) hotel database system.
 To demonstrate how Maven handles dependencies between projects and components, this application will be built using two components (see Figure 3):
 - A business logic component: HotelDatabase.jar
 - A Web application component: HotelWebApp.war